Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 Bookkeeping & QuickBooks

 Ongoing bookkeeping alone is usually not enough.
 Standard bookkeeping focuses on compliance — reconciling accounts, categorizing transactions, and producing financial statements for tax filing.
-Selling a business requires financials that can withstand buyer scrutiny, answer detailed follow-up questions, and remain consistent throughout due diligence.
+Selling a healthcare practice requires financials that can withstand buyer scrutiny, answer detailed follow-up questions, and remain consistent throughout due diligence.
 This means normalizing EBITDA or SDE, documenting add-backs, ensuring historical consistency, and preparing your books for the types of questions a buyer's accountants and transaction advisors will ask.
 It requires a different level of preparation than day-to-day bookkeeping provides.

-The most damaging bookkeeping mistakes during a business sale include: mixing personal and business expenses without documentation, inconsistent revenue categorization across periods, unreconciled bank and credit card accounts, a disorganized chart of accounts that makes trend analysis unreliable, undocumented add-backs to EBITDA or SDE, and duplicate or miscategorized transactions.
+The most damaging bookkeeping mistakes during a practice sale include: mixing personal and business expenses without documentation, inconsistent revenue categorization across periods, unreconciled bank and credit card accounts, a disorganized chart of accounts that makes trend analysis unreliable, undocumented add-backs to EBITDA or SDE, and duplicate or miscategorized transactions.
 These issues don't just slow down due diligence — they directly reduce buyer confidence and often lead to lower purchase price offers or failed deals.
 Most of these problems are fixable with proper preparation, but they need to be addressed before going to market.

-For businesses planning to sell, QuickBooks Online (QBO) is generally the better choice.
+For practices planning to sell, QuickBooks Online (QBO) is generally the better choice.
 QBO allows buyer advisors and transaction teams to access your financials remotely during due diligence without requiring file transfers or software installations.
 It also provides a clear audit trail, real-time data, and easier collaboration with your bookkeeper or financial advisor.
 If you're currently on QuickBooks Desktop, consider migrating to QBO well before a sale so your historical data is organized and accessible in the platform buyers expect to see.

 Buyers typically request three to five years of financial records, including income statements, balance sheets, and tax returns.
 At minimum, your last three years of bookkeeping should be clean, consistent, and reconciled.
 The most recent 12 to 24 months receive the heaviest scrutiny, so these periods need to be particularly well-organized.
 If your older records have issues, prioritize cleaning up the most recent years first and work backward as time allows.